ai-mcpx/mcpx.jenkins/README.md

 ![Global MCPX configuration](./global.png)

 5) Add a parameter to a job (recommended)
-- Configure job → This build is parameterized → Add parameter → “MCP Servers from MCPX Registry”
+- Configure job → This build is parameterized → Add parameter → "MCP Servers from MCPX Registry"
 - The parameter provides a textbox for the server value and a read-only preview list showing entries as full identifiers.
-- Click “Refresh” to fetch the latest servers from the registry.
-The plugin first tries the job’s labeled agent (Respect “Restrict where this project can be run”), then any online agent, and only as a last resort the controller.
+- Click "Refresh" to fetch the latest servers from the registry.
+The plugin first tries the job's labeled agent (for freestyle projects: "Restrict where this project can be run"; for pipeline jobs: labels are handled differently), then any online agent, and only as a last resort the controller.
-- Click “Probe” to see exactly where mcpx-cli ran (controller or which agent), which base URL and CLI path were used, and a snippet of the raw JSON output.
+- Click "Probe" to see exactly where mcpx-cli ran (controller or which agent), which base URL and CLI path were used, and a snippet of the raw JSON output.
 Use this to diagnose missing preview data.
 - Paste or type the full server name into the textbox (e.g., `io.modelcontextprotocol.anonymous/gerrit-mcp-server`).

 6) Use it in a build step